Guthram Gowt: History

 The word 'gowt' refers to a sluice or outflow, though the origin of the word is not known with complete certainty.
 It appears to be cognate with the French égout, sewer.
 Though the modern mind associates the word 'sewer' with foul water, it was not always necessarily so.
 There are several 'gowt' placenames on the fens, including Anton's Gowt.
 In a reference that predates the pumping works, the nearby turnpike toll gate was known as Guthram Cote.
 This is indicative, as though the spelling and form of the name vary considerably, there appears to be no reference to the use of 'gowt' in connection with Guthram's Cote before the steam engine was installed.
 The earlier name was still in use contemporary with the use of the engine.

 In 1189, when Richard I disafforested Spalding and Pinchbeck, Guthrams Gowt was known as Gudramsende, and the precursor of the adjacent Forty Foot Drain was the Midfendic.
+It was also formerly called Goderhamscote.